-54. Finland encouraged an inclusive peace building process, particularly, the commitment made in the Nationwide Ceasefire Agreement to inclusive political dialogue.
+54. Finland welcomed efforts to advance the situation of women and girls, in particular the adoption of the national strategic plan for the advancement of women.
+Finland encouraged an inclusive peacebuilding process, particularly the commitment made in the nationwide ceasefire agreement to inclusive political dialogue.

-55. France positively noted the reforms made since 2011 that promoted democratization and enforced human rights, notably the liberation of many political prisoners.
+55. France noted positively the reforms made since 2011 that promoted democratization and enforced human rights, notably the liberation of many political prisoners.